 Geospatial data models

 Learning objectives

+• modify vector data representation

-• Define raster and vector data models
+• convert between raster and vector data models

-• Understand and use data models transformations
+Geospatial data models